dhrubo-10/C/OS_0.01/WTF_IS_THIS.md

 # OS_0.01

 An experimental os for exploring low-level operating system concepts.
-This repository contains my custom kernel files, boot code, and utilities written in C and Assembly.
+This repository contains my custom linux kernel files, boot code, and utilities written in C and Assembly.
 The goal is to understand, learn and create..a structured os kernel and to practice systems programming at a low level.

 This is a personal project.
-And I'm still working since 2021.
-Some files are incomplete and and will be update over time with bug fixe and changes.
+And I'm still working since 2024.
+Some files are incomplete and and will be updated over time with bug fixes and changes.

 ---